Jack Petchey: Career

-Petchey involvement in football first came when he was appointed a director of West Ham United in 1978.
+Petchey's involvement in football first came when he was appointed a director of West Ham United in 1978.
 He then went on to own Watford Football Club which he bought from Elton John in 1987.
 He resigned as chairman in March 1994 and sold the club back to the singer.

 Philanthropy

-The Jack Petchey Foundation's flagship programme is its Achievement Award scheme – a reward and recognition initiative which enables schools and youth organisations to celebrate the achievements of their young people as well as receive additional funding.
-Almost 2,000 schools, colleges and youth organisations across London and Essex run the scheme, which contributes millions of pounds each year.
-Among the organisations on the scheme are sports, music and performing arts clubs, uniformed and disability groups, and youth clubs.
+The Jack Petchey Foundation runs an Achievement Award scheme – a reward and recognition initiative which enables schools and youth organisations to celebrate the achievements of their young people as well as receive additional funding.

-The foundation also celebrates Adult Leaders who support young people and has funding available for educational visits and for young volunteers to carry out projects both in the UK and abroad.
-On top of the central grant giving programmes, the Jack Petchey Foundation runs a number of partnership programmes including the Jack Petchey Speak Out Challenge, Step Into Dance, Panathlon, the London Schools Table Tennis Championships and the Anthony Nolan Register and Be a Lifesaver programme.
+The foundation has funding available for educational visits and for young volunteers to carry out projects both in the UK and abroad.
 The foundation was also the central funding body of the Petchey Academy and the Petchey Centre for Entrepreneurship.
-The Foundation also has a branch in Albufeira, Portugal, which does similar work to its British counterpart.
+The Foundation has a branch in Albufeira, Portugal, which does similar work to its British counterpart.

 Petchey was nominated as a Scouting In London Ambassador for the Scout Association Region for Greater London at an Adult Appreciation ceremony in 2008.

-As of May 2017, he is worth an estimated £550 million.
+As of May 2017, he was worth an estimated £550 million.